 Every Boston Workers Circle Shabes is an opportunity for members and friends to gather together, to relax and enjoy one another’s company, and to share the traditional Friday night blessings that acknowledge our gratitude for what community, candles, wine, and challah give us.
 The gatherings are also a chance to get to know some members of our community better.

-Looking for our Shabes ritual template?
+Looking for our Shabes ritual template and other holiday resources?
 Click Here.

 High Holidays